-MannKind and United Therapeutics Achieve a Major Milestone in the Development of Tyvaso DPI™ With New Drug Application Acceptance From the FDA
+MannKind And United Therapeutics Achieve A Major Milestone In The Development Of Tyvaso DPI™ With New Drug Application Acceptance From The FDA

 - Hiring expansion underway at MannKind's manufacturing facility in Connecticut

-DANBURY, Conn., June 16, 2021 (GLOBE NEWSWIRE) -- MannKind Corporation ( MNKD) and United Therapeutics Corporation ( UTHR) reached a major milestone today with the announcement that the U.S. Food and Drug Administration (FDA) accepted for priority review of the New Drug Application (NDA) for Tyvaso DPI™ (inhaled treprostinil) for the treatment of pulmonary arterial hypertension (PAH) and pulmonary hypertension associated with interstitial lung disease (PH-ILD).
-The development marks the second compound formulated with MannKind’s Technosphere® technology to be reviewed by the FDA, which is expected to be complete in October 2021.
+DANBURY, Conn., June 16, 2021 /PRNewswire/ -- MannKind Corporation (Nasdaq: MNKD) and United Therapeutics Corporation (Nasdaq: UTHR) reached a major milestone today with the announcement that the U.S. Food and Drug Administration (FDA) accepted for priority review of the New Drug Application (NDA) for Tyvaso DPI™ (inhaled treprostinil) for the treatment of pulmonary arterial hypertension (PAH) and pulmonary hypertension associated with interstitial lung disease (PH-ILD).
+The development marks the second compound formulated with MannKind's Technosphere® technology to be reviewed by the FDA, which is expected to be complete in October 2021.
 The FDA has also indicated that they have not identified any potential review issues at this time.

 A next-generation formulation of treprostinil, Tyvaso DPI incorporates the dry powder formulation technology and Dreamboat® inhalation device technology used in MannKind's Afrezza® (insulin human) Inhalation Powder, which was approved by the FDA in 2014.
 MannKind and United Therapeutics are also developing BluHale®, a Bluetooth-connected accessory for the Tyvaso DPI inhaler with a companion mobile application intended to help patients track information about their inhaler use.